Juggling Multiple Board Positions

 Where a conflict of interest can become a real issue is in Government and Parliaments.
 I’m a member of the House of Lords in the UK, and I serve on several committees – at the moment, I’m on the National Security Strategy Committee.
 Sometimes, our discussions involve defense.
 I also advise defense companies, So my interest has to be declared publicly in the Committee’s reports so that people can factor this information in.

 Members of the House of Commons are much more restricted in working with businesses.
 However, quite a few members of the House of Lords are on boards, and it’s not seen as an obstacle as long as you declare your interests.
-You’re on your honour to not let your interest interfere with your judgement.
+You’re on your honor to not let your interest interfere with your judgment.